 The struggle to resist this type of thinking is often rooted in a perceived lack of control of environment or life.
 Intentional living can help with that, but it’s not as easy as it sounds to most, and believe me, I know because I think of myself as an intentionalist, minimalist, whatever you want to call it.
 And it helps, but it’s not a cure all.

-Mastering intentional living might slightly alleviate symptoms of not only OCD but other debilitating mental health conditions.
-By thinking twice and creating structure for why we make certain choices, we can truly question our motives and prevent bad habits/thought processes from accelerating and trickle mild relief from difficult thoughts and emotions.
-But as I said, its difficult.
+Mastering intentional living may slightly alleviate symptoms of not only OCD but other debilitating mental health conditions.
+By thinking twice and creating structure for why we make certain choices we can truly question our motives and prevent bad habits/thought processes from accelerating and trickle mild relief from difficult thoughts and emotions.
+But as I said, it’s difficult.

-On the other side, living intentionally, I believe, can assist reversing our, what feels like, boundless environmental problems.
+On the flip side, I believe living intentionally can assist reversing our, what feels like, boundless environmental problems.
 There is a correlation between what we do, our minds and the effect it has on the environment.
 And it’s true, we are what we eat/consume.

-Just think of the trash we can stop stuffing our refuse centres with that already collect household bins overflowing with bags of bin liners chock full of unintentional waste.
+Just think of the trash we can stop stuffing our refuse centres with who already collect household bins overflowing with bags of trash chock full of unintentional waste.
 We may like to think we’re in control, but we really aren’t and our trash paints a better picture of us than any psychologist ever will.

 Well, that’s obvious – to live intentionally is how we should all live/are living?
 At the end of your next day review the things you did, the choices you made and ask yourself – what inspired your decisions?
 You may discover the better part of your time was on autopilot.